Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it is a read-only storage inspection tool returning specific outputs (ReadStoragePool output and BSC physical placement).
-It distinguishes itself from sibling tools like local_ydb_add_storage_groups by recommending usage before such operations.
+The description clearly states it is a read-only storage inspection tool that returns specific outputs (ReadStoragePool, BSC physical placement).
+It distinguishes itself from sibling modification tools like local_ydb_add_storage_groups by specifying its role as a pre-check step.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.